 Academic Mentors should clearly inform mentees of the purpose of the meeting.

 Students may also request that an individual meeting be held with their Academic Mentor to discuss any specific needs and requirements they may have.
-Colleges must make provision for individual mentor meetings within a reasonable period of time.
+Faculties/Schools must make provision for individual mentor meetings within a reasonable period of time.

 Academic Mentors should initiate a meeting where there are unsatisfactory reports of mentee’s attendance or progress.